- WHERE TO STAY

 - CRUISE PORTS

-You may get worthwhile extra insight by reading our guide to the major hotel districts in London, all are very different.
-This describes which districts are more central, which are budget districts and which are exclusive.
-Plus links so you can read detailed coverage of what to expect in each district and detailed discussion of the airport transfer links between a particular hotel district and each one of London's airports.
+Other guides - You may get worthwhile extra insight by reading our guide to the major hotel areas in London, all are very different.
+This guide describes which neighbourhoods are more central, which are budget areas and which are exclusive.

 All bedrooms are air-conditioned, fully heated and equipped with wi-fi access (fees applicable) and en suite bathroom.
 No food is available but plenty of cafes, restaurants and fast food on your doorstep.

 Nearest tube: 3-min walk to Paddington

 If low cost is top of your criteria for a bed for the night in Central London, then easyHotel, an ultra no-frills chain is worth checking out. easyHotel has several cheap hotels in Central London, this easyHotel in Paddington is a typical one.

 Paddington is particularly of interest to those flying into Heathrow Airport with the Heathrow Express and TFL Rail Heathrow trains offering direct transfers.
 Paddington offers a wide range of places to eat and practical services like launderettes, pharmacies and convenience stores.
 The centre of London is close by, with Oxford Street and Hyde Park walkable in 10 to 15 minutes.

 Cheap budget chain hotel on the edge of central London, just a 3-minute walk from West Brompton Underground Station.
 Shops, pubs and restaurants are widespread within the Earl's Court area.
 24/7 reception.
 Free wi-fi throughout and a restaurant as well as a pub.